 - If we process your data on the basis of ‘legitimate interests’, we will retain your data for so long as the purpose for which it is processed remains active.
 We review the status of our legitimate interests every twelve (12) months and will update this notice whenever we determine that either a legitimate interest no longer exists or that a new one has been found.

-- All categories of personal data that are held by us because they are essential for the performance of a contract, will be held for a period of six years, as determined by reference to the Limitations Act 1980, for the purposes of exercising or defending legal claims.
+- All categories of personal data that are held by us because they are essential for the performance of a contract, will be held for a period of three years, as determined by the UK-GDPR 31 Jan 2020, for the purposes of exercising or defending legal claims.

 Legitimate interests are a flexible basis upon which the law permits the processing of an individual’s personal data.
 To determine whether we have a legitimate interest in processing your data, we balance the needs and benefits to us against the risks and benefits for you of us processing your data.
 This balancing is performed as objectively as possible by our Data Protection Lead.
 You are able to object to our processing and we shall consider the extent to which this affects whether we have a legitimate interest.
 If you would like to find out more about our legitimate interests, please contact us via email@example.com.